pixelatedpoets/music-generator/README.md

 Frontend and Backend to generate music with Facebook's MusicGen model.
 Check us out on https://www.youtube.com/@PixelatedPoets/

+## The application

+Generate music samples up to 30 seconds.
+In the prompt describe your music style, instruments, and other characteristics.
+The backend will generate the sound sample, and the frontend will play the audio sample for you.

 ## Installation

 AudioCraft requires Python 3.9, PyTorch 2.0.0.
 To install AudioCraft, you can run the following: